normanmaurer/blog.normanmaurer.me/blog/2013-11-09-The-hidden-performance-costs-of-instantiating-Throwables.md

 There are a few techniques you can use to improve the performance.
 Let's have a deeper look into them now.

 ## Lazy create a Throwable and reuse
-There are some situations where you would like to use the same `Throwablei` multiple times.
+There are some situations where you would like to use the same `Throwable` multiple times.
 In this case you can lazily create and then reuse it.
 This way you eliminate a lot of the initial overhead.

 To make things more clear let's have a look at some real-world example.
 In this example we assume that we have a list of pending writes which are all failed because the underlying `Channel` was closed.